grafana/k6-docs/src/data/markdown/docs/02 javascript api/09 k6-grpc/20 Client/10-Client-load-importpaths-protoFiles.md

 title: "Client.load(importPaths, ...protoFiles)"
 ---

 Loads and parses the protocol buffer descriptors so they are available to the client to marshal/unmarshal the correct request and repsonse data structures for the RPC schema.

-Must be called within the `init` cycle.
+Must be called within the [`init` phase](/using-k6/test-life-cycle).

 | Parameter | Type | Description |
 |-----------|------|-------------|